 - 🎚️ Outline displays the component's bounding box so you can verify if your component is positioned correctly.

 - 📱 Viewport renders the component in a variety of dimensions and orientations.
 It’s ideal for checking the responsiveness of components.

-The “Docs” tab shows auto-generated documentation about components (inferred from the source code).
-Usage docs are helpful when sharing reusable components with your team, for example, in a design system or component library.
+The “Docs” page displays auto-generated documentation for components (inferred from the source code).
+Usage documentation is helpful when sharing reusable components with your team, for example, in an application.

 Addons are plugins that extend Storybook's core functionality.
 You can find them in the addons panel, a reserved place in the Storybook UI below the Canvas.
 Each tab shows the generated metadata, logs, or static analysis for the selected story by the addon.